-The Board is currently comprised of 5 directors, of whom Darcy Higgs, John Larson, Benjamin Leboe, and Nancy Richter are considered independent for the purposes of NI 58-101.
-As a result of Wade A. Hodges's position as Chief Discovery Officer, Mr. Hodges is not considered independent for the purposes of NI 58-101.
+The Board is currently comprised of 5 directors, of whom Todd Hilditch, John Larson, Benjamin Leboe, and Sandra MacKay are considered independent for the purposes of NI 58-101.
+As a result of Darcy Higgs' position as Interim Chief Executive Officer, Mr. Higgs is not considered independent for the purposes of NI 58-101.